matthewsouther/osoberry/src/apply.md

 * One class of 5-8 year olds with 6-10 kids
 * Two teachers, one full-time, one part-time
 * A full academic curriculum that integrates art, play, the sciences, and social emotional learning
+* Small group instruction that allows for "just right" academic challenges
 * Hours: Monday-Friday 9am-3pm, with an extended school year running September-July for stable childcare[](https://drive.google.com/file/d/1e5TnkgaQXAiuSo9aCAyUcKmbgB2-nRxs/view?usp=sharing)[](https://drive.google.com/file/d/1e5TnkgaQXAiuSo9aCAyUcKmbgB2-nRxs/view?usp=sharing)

 ### In future years you can expect: